 Information for Vulnerability Database Maintainers

-We have already applied for CVE numbers for these issues.
-Further information on individual vulnerabilities (including CVSS scores, CWE identifiers and summaries) is available at the current vulnerability list and the old vulnerability list
+We will apply for CVE numbers for these issues.
+Further information on individual vulnerabilities (including CVSS scores, CWE identifiers and summaries) will be available at the full vulnerability list.